maneesha/plotly-dash-beta/README.md

 Each page includes a table of all data we have consent to share and counts of individuals or events displayed as a table, a bar plot, and a choropleth map.
 Data can be filtered by country, continent, or active status (for individuals).
 The full or filtered data set can be downloaded as csv.

+Source data comes from Redash and depends on secret API keys stored as environment variables.

 ## Next steps/to-do

 * Currently the aggregate data (country counts) uses the same source data as the full data table.
 The aggregate data can include individuals/events without consent.